dbstein/pykifmm2d/README.md

 ### What's required:

-1. Not much: a base python installation and numpy/scipy
+1. Not much: a base python installation and numpy/scipy, and numba
-2. Some examples require numba, numexpr, and matplotlib
+2. Some examples require numexpr and matplotlib
 3. For optimal performance, I recommend using the [Intel Distribution for Python](https://software.intel.com/en-us/articles/using-intel-distribution-for-python-with-anaconda)